 We continue to add to our board when fresh ideas come.
-In Spring of 2013 I watched a particularly inspirational video by Marie Forleo and decided to add her photo to the board, not really having a specific goal in my mind, but just wanting her up there.
+In Spring of 2013 I watched a particularly inspirational video by online business coach Marie Forleo and decided to add her photo to the board, not really having a specific goal in my mind, but just wanting her up there.

-Three days later a friend told me about B School, my husband got an unexpected bonus – and I found myself enrolling just one day before the cut-off!
+Three days later I heard about Marie Forleo’s B School – and I found myself enrolling just one day before the cut-off!

 Be sure your vision board includes gratitude for what you already have.
 Pictures of you doing something you love, places you’ve been or people that mean a lot to you.
 Being thankful for what you have opens you up to receiving even more.
 (A great lesson for the kids.)